-The student must wait until the Board of Examiners has approved the written thesis plan as referred to in Article 3 before starting the thesis.
+The student must wait until the Board of Examiners has approved the written thesis plan as referred to in Article 8.3 before starting the thesis.
 A thesis plan must be approved by the thesis examiners before it is offered to the Board of Examiners.
 The Board of Examiners assesses the plan on the formal requirements and on the basis of the academic level of the research proposal and whether it is in line with the learning goals of the programme (if applicable, after seeking advice from staff members with relevant expertise).
+The deadlines for submitting the bachelor thesis plan are communicated on Student Portal.